HospitalRun/hospitalrun-frontend/.github/CONTRIBUTING.md

 A linter is a small program that checks code for stylistic or programming errors.
 Linters are available for most syntaxes, from Python to HTML.

 Programming is hard.
 We are bound to make mistakes.
-The big advantage of using linter is that your code can be linted as you type (before saving your changes) and any errors are highlighted immediately, which is considerably easier than saving the file, switching to a terminal, running a linter, reading through a list of errors, then switching back to your editor to locate the errors!
+The big advantage of using a linter is that your code can be linted as you type (before saving your changes) and any errors are highlighted immediately, which is considerably easier than saving the file, switching to a terminal, running a linter, reading through a list of errors, then switching back to your editor to locate the errors!

 In addition, linters can help to enforce coding standards, find unused variables, find formatting discrepancies etc.

 **HospitalRun** uses the following linters:

 1. [ESLint](http://eslint.org/) for ECMAScript/JavaScript.
 You can find the ESLint User guide [here](http://eslint.org/docs/user-guide/).
-In addition to the default set of rules ESLint is setup to use eslint-plugin-ember-suave you can find more information about that [here](https://github.com/DockYard/eslint-plugin-ember-suave).
+It's important to note that this project adheres to Dockyard's [Ember.js Style Guide](https://github.com/DockYard/styleguides/blob/master/engineering/ember.md).
+Also ESLint is setup to use eslint-plugin-ember-suave, you can find more information about that [here](https://github.com/DockYard/eslint-plugin-ember-suave).
 2. [stylelint](http://stylelint.io/) for Stylesheets.
-You can find stylelint User guide [here](http://stylelint.io/user-guide/).
+You can find the stylelint User guide [here](http://stylelint.io/user-guide/).
 3. [ember-template-lint](https://github.com/rwjblue/ember-template-lint) for Ember templates.

 ### Using Local Cache